Paindeluxe/Unofficial-NZP-Launcher/README.md

 4. The NZP Game Files are not isolated from the Launcher's Directory, making it look a bit Messy.
 5. While this Auto-Update NZP, it does not Self-Update itself yet!
 This is pretty stupid, though some see it as a Security Risk.
 6. This Launcher is lacking a way to easily change Settings, while also being User Friendly.
-7. The CPU Architecture Detector lacks ARM Support as I don't know how to make longer If Else Loops.
-(I am also very Tired as I wrote through the entire Night, it is 5:30 now...)